Sukhdi: Ingredients and method

 Sukhdi is made from Ghee (clarified butter), whole wheat flour and jaggery.
 The whole wheat flour is roasted in ample amount of ghee till it turns aromatic and brownish.
 Grated jaggery, in equal amount of flour is added to the mixture after removing pan from the heat, and stirred to make a mixture that is transferred to a plate to set.
 After making level of the mixture, pieces are created.

 Nutrition

-As all three ingredients are high in calorie, and nutrition values. it is one of the best snacks for growing children in the Gujarat and Rajasthan regions.
+As all three ingredients are high in calories, favored by children in the Gujarat and Rajasthan regions.